Skip to content

 You're Ready!

-Your Verdikta Multi-Arbiter Node is operational and ready to process arbitration requests.
+Your Verdikta Multi-Arbiter Node is operational with automated fund management and ready to process arbitration requests.
+The new funding features make oracle maintenance easier than ever.
 Welcome to the decentralized dispute resolution network!